 There is no cake more Australian than Lamingtons!
 A moist butter sponge dipped in chocolate then coated with coconut, this is The Cake sold at every suburban bakery and weekend fundraisers.

-You’ll make a mess making them and eating them.
+You’ll get coconut everywhere making them and eating them.
 But that’s all part of the Aussie experience.
 It’s how we do it Down Under!🇦🇺🇦🇺🇦🇺

 A soft buttery sponge cake coated all over with chocolate icing and coconut.

 Even if you’ve never heard of these before, you just know it’s going to be good.
 We Aussies know great tucker – and this is as Aussie as it gets!!
-(OK, well, along with Pavs, Sausage Rolls, Party Pies, weekend sausage sizzles and Sunday Roast Lamb).
+(OK, OK, maybe as Aussie as Pavs, Anzac Biscuits, Sausage Rolls, Party Pies, weekend sausage sizzles and Sunday Roast Lamb😇).

 How to make Lamingtons

 On the face of it, it sounds simple enough: